shawenyao/jekyll-now/_posts/2018-09-25-R-Cheatsheet.md

   - r
 ---

-The R commands that has made my life easier.
+The R commands that have made my life easier.

 <br />